 SportsTramp Extreme – Review of 16ft “Magic Circle” Octagonal trampoline

 For those looking for a breath of fresh air (and that, in the world of trampolines, means you’re totally fed up with round trampolines), this model from Kidwise Outdoors might be interesting.
 This is an octagonal trampoline (with eight sides) and looks quite peculiar.
-Have in mind that octagonal models are comparatively rare and usually cost a fortune, but usually money well spent.
+Have in mind that octagonal models are comparatively rare and usually cost a fortune, but usually, money well spent.
 Is this the case with SportsExtreme octagonal trampoline?
-Even though we knew this is a 16 foot trampoline we really were surprised by it’s size.
+Even though we knew this is a 16 ft trampoline we really were surprised by it’s size.
 When assembled looks like you can perform any trick you want on it.

 Weight limit: 450 lbs (205kg)

 This is very strong trampoline, with declared 450 lbs weight limit.
 While most of competitors have from 200 – 250 lb/100-120 kg weight limit we were skeptical what kind of bounce would we get.
 First thoughts were that this is more of a playground for kids than bounce & training trampoline but quality of mat itself and 112 springs around it shown how wrong we were.

 Features & Specs: